callahanchris/callahanchris.github.io/source/_posts/2014-09-11-china-map-project-part-1-nokogiri.markdown

 ### Parsing the Data

 If you look at the Wikipedia articles of a few Chinese provinces, you will notice that the structure of each article is fairly similar.
-Each page has a sidebar on the right with some basic data regarding the specific province: its capital, governor, latitude and longitude, GDP in US dollars and Chinese yuan, etc. These data are all seemingly laid out in the same format, but actually the CSS selectors are slightly different in different articles.
+Each page has a sidebar on the right with some basic data regarding the specific region: its capital, governor, latitude and longitude, GDP in US dollars and Chinese yuan, etc. These data are all seemingly laid out in the same format, but actually the CSS selectors are slightly different in different articles.

-At first, I constructed a large conditional statement that chose the accurate CSS selector to use given some hardcoded information to identify the province.
+At first, I constructed a large conditional statement that chose the accurate CSS selector to use given some hardcoded information to identify the region.
 Eventually this hardcoding didn't sit right with me, so I found a more elegant solution: regular expressions.

-One good example of this was with the data on the page indicating a province's area and population density.
-Given the `page` of a particular `province`, I isolated all `tr` HTML elements with the CSS `mergedrow` class that contained the text `km2` and stored this into a local variable.
+One good example of this was with the data on the page indicating a region's area and population density.
+Given the `page` of a particular `region`, I isolated all `tr` HTML elements with the CSS `mergedrow` class that contained the text `km2` and stored this into a local variable.

 ```ruby
 area_info = page.search("tr.mergedrow").select { |t| t.text.match(/km2/i) }